Coherent Privacy Statement

 5.6.
 Data Integrity and Purpose Limitation

 COHERENT will use personal information only in ways that are compatible with the purposes for which it was collected or subsequently authorized by the individual (see 5.2.).
 COHERENT will take reasonable steps to ensure that personal information is relevant to its intended use, accurate, complete, and current.
 COHERENT will adhere to the Principles as long as it retains personal information received under its Privacy Shield certification.

 5.7.
 Recourse, Enforcement and Liability

 6. Limitations and Exceptions

-Adherence to these Principles may be limited: (a) to the extent necessary to meet applicable national security, public interest, or law enforcement requirements, e.g. in the course of lawful requests by public authorities (b) by statute, government regulation, or case law that creates conflicting obligations or explicit authorizations, provided that, in exercising any such authorization, an organization can demonstrate that its non-compliance with the Principles is limited to the extent necessary to meet the overriding legitimate interests furthered by such authorization; or (c) if the effect of the Directive or Member State law is to allow exceptions or derogations, provided such exceptions or derogations are applied in comparable contexts.
+Adherence to these Principles may be limited: (a) to the extent necessary to meet applicable national security, public interest, or law enforcement requirements, e.g. in the course of lawful requests by public authorities (b) by statute, government regulation, or case law that creates conflicting obligations or explicit authorizations, provided that, in exercising any such authorization, an organization can demonstrate that its non-compliance with the Principles is limited to the extent necessary to meet the overriding legitimate interests furthered by such authorization; or (c) if the effect of the General Data Protection Regulation or Member State law is to allow exceptions or derogations, provided such exceptions or derogations are applied in comparable contexts.

 7. Dispute Resolution

 Any questions or concerns regarding the use or disclosure of personal information should be directed to the Data Privacy Officer at the address given below.
 COHERENT will investigate and attempt to resolve complaints and disputes regarding use and disclosure of personal information in accordance with the principles contained in this Policy.